astro-alexis/crires-wave-settings/2020-04-03/README.txt

-This directory:
+# This directory
-New K-band setting proposal from Paul Bristow sent 2020-04-03
+New CRIRES+ K-band setting proposal from Paul Bristow sent 2020-04-03